pingswept/how-to-make-stuff/overview.md

 ### Being open to critique ###

-* Criticize the design, not the person.
-When you feel criticized, check whether the target might be the design rather than you.
+* *Criticize the design, not the person.* When you feel criticized, check whether the target might be the design rather than you.
+  * :heart: "I'm worried this part won't be strong enough." :heart:
+  * :warning: "You're out of your mind!
+This will never work!" :warning:
-* Be specific in your criticism.
-Try to anticipate failures and describe failure modes.
+* *Be specific in your criticism.* Try to anticipate failures and describe failure modes.
+  * :heart: "I'm worried the wood will slide under the tape, and then the upper deck will collapse." :heart:
+  * :warning: "This design is bad.
+So bad.
+It just is." :warning: